 3 Types of Bike Tread Zones

 Bike tire makers don’t position knobs uniformly throughout the surface of the tire.
 Also, knobs aren’t always the same size even on the same wheel.
-Manufacturers organize the tread pattern around three zones namely:
+Manufacturers organize MTB tire tread patterns around three zones namely:

 - Center tread zone